thaumaturgists/Music-License-Repository/docs/Step-by-Step/Scalable-Metadata/Scalable-Metadata-sbs-2-licenseId-sbs-1.md

-Absolutely!
 Let’s break down what `licenseId` represents and why it’s a linchpin in your metadata architecture:

 ---